Inklingo

 nounA1general

-Use this word when referring specifically to food items that are being supplied or stored.
+Use this word when referring specifically to food items as a supply, especially fresh food needed for consumption.

 A colorful, simple illustration showing a woven basket overflowing with various types of food, including bright red apples, yellow bananas, orange carrots, and a rustic loaf of bread.